Aniruddhsinh03/splashWithJavaScriptWebsiteLuaScript/README.md

 # splashWithJavaScriptWebsiteLuaScript

-This is a Scrapy project to scrape quotes and author information from  http://quotes.toscrape.com.
+This is a Scrapy Splash project to scrape car information from  http://www.baierl.com/new-inventory/.

 This project is only meant for educational purposes.